What is Product-Led Sales?

 Unlike traditional sales models, which rely heavily on direct sales efforts to convince customers to make a purchase, PLS leverages the product itself as the primary tool for attracting, engaging, and converting users.

-In a PLS model, the product often serves as the initial point of contact with potential customers, usually through free trials or freemium versions.
-This allows users to experience the product’s value firsthand, leading to more organic and informed buying decisions.
+In a PLS model, the product often serves as the initial point of contact with potential customers, typically through free trials or freemium versions.
+This enables users to experience the product’s value firsthand, resulting in more informed and organic purchasing decisions.

 With this model, the sales team’s role shifts from being the primary driver of sales to acting as facilitators who guide and assist customers based on their interactions with the product.
-It complements modern strategies like solution selling and customer success.
+It complements modern strategies, such as solution selling and customer success.

 Synonyms